Ramezani-07/fzj-kg-pipeline/README.md

 pyvis generates a **standalone interactive HTML file** using the vis.js network library.
 Unlike a matplotlib static PNG, the output can be:
 - Opened directly in any browser without a running server
-- Screenshared during the interview with interactive hover/zoom
 - Saved as a single self-contained file for distribution

 Provenance edges (`prov:wasDerivedFrom`) are excluded from the visualisation